 Shaping Global Health Policy

-The Federal Government is convinced that only an overarching commitment, internationally coordinated across individual countries, in international fora such as the G7 and G20, at the level of the European Union and globally, involving in each case the most severely affected countries, can lower the burden of disease globally and help make populations healthier.
+The Federal Government is convinced that only an overarching commitment, internationally coordinated across individual countries, in international fora such as the G7 and G20, both at the level of the European Union and globally, hand in hand with the most affected countries, can lower the burden of disease globally and help make populations healthier.
 This is why Germany is actively involved in precisely these fora and supports public health policy’s central actor - WHO.

-International organisations and initiatives have a major role to play in the Federal Government’s global, multilateral work in the field of global health.
+International organisations and initiatives have a major role to play in the Federal Government’s worldwide, multilateral work in the field of global health.
 For many years now, Germany has been committed to international cooperation in an effort to enable health and well-being around the world.
-Germany is one of the biggest financial contributors to the World Health Organization (WHO) .
+Germany is among WHO’s top donors.

-Bilateral cooperation, especially with cooperation partners in the EU member states, is another mainstay of global health.
-The German health care system’s high standard of development also entails a responsibility to share its experience with partner countries, especially in East and Central Europe, but also in Asia, Africa and Latin America, to help build and expand their own healthcare systems.
-Conversely, experiences made by other countries must also be analysed to contribute to our own reform projects.
+Bilateral cooperation, especially with cooperation partners in the EU member states, is another mainstay of Global Health.
+The German health care system’s high standard of development also suggests the responsibility to share its experience and know-how with partner countries, especially in East and Central Europe, but also in Asia, Africa and Latin America, to help build and expand their national healthcare systems.
+Conversely, experiences made by other countries must also be analysed to inform our own reform projects.

-Germany’s global health policy is based on assessing the opportunities and potentials that can be realised by our contributions to global health.
-At a time when the commitment to multilateralism and joint action is being challenged globally and yet appears to be more vital than ever, the Federal Government has set itself the task, within the framework of the Coalition Agreement, to strengthen global health and published a strategy setting out how Germany can help to achieve this.
+Germany’s global health policy is based on assessing the opportunities and potentials that can be realised by our contributions to Global Health.
+Throughout, the Federal Government is guided in its global health commitment by the Global Health Strategy it adopted in 2020.
+At a time when the commitment to multilateralism and joint action is being challenged globally and yet appears to be more vital than ever, the Federal Government has set itself the task, in its Coalition Agreement, to further pursue the cooperation on Global Health with international partners.